fluent-plugins-nursery/fluent-plugin-systemd/README.md

 | 0.0.x | ~> 0.12.0       | 2 | >= 1.9  |

 * The 0.x.x series is developed from this branch (master)
-* The 0.0.x series (compatible with fluentd v0.12, and td-agent 2) is developed on the [0.0.x branch](https://github.com/reevoo/fluent-plugin-systemd/tree/0.0.x)
+* The 0.0.x series (compatible with fluentd v0.12, and td-agent 2) is maintained on the [0.0.x branch](https://github.com/reevoo/fluent-plugin-systemd/tree/0.0.x)
 * The next version is currently under development on the [1.0.0 branch](https://github.com/reevoo/fluent-plugin-systemd/tree/1.0.0) it's progress is tracked [here](https://github.com/reevoo/fluent-plugin-systemd/issues/53)

 ## Installation